A New Statistic Reveals Why America’s COVID-19 Numbers Are Flat

 But the positivity rate is still valuable.
 “It’s not a normal metric, but it can be a very useful one in some circumstances,” Andrews said.
 The test-positivity rate is often used to track the spread of rare but deadly diseases, such as malaria, in places where most people aren’t able to get tested, he said.
 And if the same proportion of a population is being tested over time, the test-positivity rate can even be used to calculate the contagiousness of a disease.

 Because the number of Americans tested for COVID-19 has changed over time, the U.S. test-positivity rate can’t yet provide much detailed information about the contagiousness or fatality rate of the disease.
 But the statistic can still give a rough sense of how bad a particular outbreak is by distinguishing between places undergoing very different sizes of epidemics, Andrews said.
-A country with a 25 percent positivity rate and one with a 2 percent positivity rate are facing “vastly different epidemics,” he said, and the 2-percent country is better off.
+A country with a 25 percent positivity rate and one with a 2 percent positivity rate are facing “vastly different epidemics,” he said, and the 2 percent country is better off.

 In that light, America’s 20 percent positivity rate is disquieting.
 The U.S. did almost 25 times as many tests on April 15 as on March 15, yet both the daily positive rate and the overall positive rate went up in that month.
-If the U.S. were a jar of 330 million jelly beans, then over the course of the outbreak, the healthcare system has reached in with a bigger and bigger scoop.
+If the U.S. were a jar of 330 million jelly beans, then over the course of the outbreak, the health-care system has reached in with a bigger and bigger scoop.
 But every day, 20 percent of the beans it pulls out are positive for COVID-19.
 If the outbreak were indeed under control, then we would expect more testing—that is, a larger scoop—to yield a smaller and smaller proportion of positives.
 So far, that hasn’t happened.

 In an ideal testing regime—and in any of the testing regimes that experts say must exist before the United States can end its lockdowns—anyone with a fever and a dry cough would be tested immediately.
-A very large portion, if not most, of those people would turn out not to be infected with the new coronavirus, SARS-CoV-2, as humans are susceptible to many other respiratory infections.
+A very large portion, if not most, of those people would turn out not to be infected with the new coronavirus, SARS-CoV-2, because humans are susceptible to many other respiratory infections.
 But when tests are rationed so strictly, only people with severe symptoms make it into the testing pool, ensuring that the positivity rate will be extremely high.

 Local rationing rules are not the only reason that Americans are not getting tested.
 Some people live in a place that’s not doing much testing at all, either because doctors’ offices have no tests to offer or because of an already strained or nonexistent local health-care system.
 Others avoid the doctor if they’re sick, or never get sick enough to seek a test—but if the U.S. were testing more people, as experts say it must, then general-population surveillance or workplace testing could detect their illness, too.

 The test-positivity rate, then, is a decent (if unusual) proxy for the severity of an outbreak in an area.
-And it shows clearly that the U.S. shows that America still lags far behind other countries in the course of fighting its outbreak.
+And it shows clearly that the U.S. still lags far behind other countries in the course of fighting its outbreak.
 South Korea—which discovered its first coronavirus case on the same day as the U.S.—has tested more than half a million people, or about 1 percent of its population, and discovered about 10,500 cases.
 The U.S. has now tested 3.2 million people, which is also about 1 percent of its population, but it has found more than 630,000 cases.
 So while the U.S. has a 20 percent positivity rate, South Korea’s is only about 2 percent—a full order of magnitude smaller.

-Read: What You Need to Know About the Coronavirus
+Read: What you need to know about the coronavirus

 South Korea is not alone in bringing its positivity rate down: America’s figure dwarfs that of almost every other developed country.
 Canada, Germany and Denmark have positivity rates from 6 to 8 percent.
 Australia and New Zealand have 2 percent positivity rates.
 Even Italy—which faced one of the world’s most ravaging outbreaks—has a 15 percent rate.
 It has found nearly 160,000 cases and conducted more than a million tests.
 Virtually the only wealthy country with a larger positivity rate than the U.S. is the United Kingdom, where more than 30 percent of people tested for the virus have been positive.